The Films of 1999

 Guinevere -- 8/10

-Sarah Polley crushes it as the naïve & vulnerable May to Stephen Rea's manipulative, commie, starving artist loser December, in a subtle, deeply shaded film that bangs Polley's character over the head more than the viewer.
+Sarah Polley crushes it in Guinevere, as the naïve & vulnerable May to Stephen Rea's manipulative, commie, starving artist loser December, in a subtle, deeply shaded film that bangs Polley's character over the head more than the viewer.
 Also, Jean Smart gives arguably the best & most savagely delivered monologue of 1999 in a dressing down of Rea's character that should be legendary.
 Quite an underrated film.

 Holy Smoke 1999 Review